July 19th 2006

 the players in order of appearance:

-mike fellows
+mike

 songs are called :

-sleeping is the only love
+sleeping is the

-how can i love you (if you won't lie down?)
+only love there is a place punks in the beerlight how can i love you (if you won't lie down?) the poor the fair

-i'm getting back (into getting back into getting back into you)
+and the good animal shapes i'm getting back (into getting back into getting back into you) sometimes the pony gets

-freezing in the shadow of your knee
+depressed k-hole the farmer's hotel brian's song freezing in the shadow of your knee region ten

-re: is it the last silver jews album?
-Impossible! as long as two or us walk the earth
+is it the last silver jews album?
+Impossible! as long as two or us walk the earth the band is still together. and, as always,

-the band is still together. and, as always, thanks to you that give a damn about what we do.
+thanks to you that give a damn about what we do.

 yours,